Most people are skeptical when I first talk to them.

 Andrew was back to being Andrew again.

 I still talk to Andrew and his parents regularly and he is doing great.
 He is back in college and he is almost finished with his degree.
-He hasn’t touched heroin, pills, or even alcohol since he finished his Ibogaine treatment.
+He hasn’t touched heroin, pills, or even alcohol since he finished his Ibogaine rehabilitation.

 Physical and Psychological Healing